PACE-challenge/pacechallenge.org/2017/treewidth.md

 The implementation you submit should compute an optimal tree decomposition of the given graph.
 We anticipate submissions to be based on a provably optimal algorithm, although we do not make this a formal requirement.
 Instead, if your submission halts on some instance within the allotted time and produces a solution that is known to be non-optimal, the submission will be disqualified.
 We also do not prescribe the algorithmic paradigm that is to be used; if a SAT-solver based submission consistently outperforms more direct approaches, this will be valuable information.

 There are 200 benchmark instances, labeled ex001.gr to ex200.gr.
 Larger numbers in the filename should (as a rule of thumb) correspond to harder instances.
 The odd instances are public and the even instances are secret.
-You can download the public instances at <https://people.mmci.uni-saarland.de/~hdell/pace17/ex-instances-PACE2017-public-2016-12-02.tar.bz2>.
+You can download the instances at <https://github.com/PACE-challenge/Treewidth-PACE-2017-instances>.
 All instances are based on real-world data, but about 50 were boosted in hardness using a natural random process.
 For verification and precommitment purposes, we also publish the sha1sum of the public and secret archives:

     41659bfd2af78296419468a4dbe7334a9466b437 ex-instances-PACE2017-public-2016-12-02.tar.bz2
     cd14c2eab0eae8415cbc5265a3227ce19c3b8ea5 ex-instances-PACE2017-secret-2016-12-02.tar.bz2